Orbifold/knwl/README.md

 # KNWL

-A lightweight, protocol-based Graph RAG Python package with semantic search, classic RAG, and advanced graph-based retrieval strategies.
+A flexible Graph RAG package with advanced ingestion and augmentation strategies.

 ## Features